Peter Puget

-Peter Puget (1765 – 31 October 1822) was an officer in the Royal Navy, best known for his exploration of Puget Sound.
+Peter Puget (1765 – 31 October 1822) was an officer in the Royal Navy, best known for his exploration of Puget Sound, which is named for him.

 Midshipman Puget

 Puget's ancestors had fled France for Britain during Louis XIV's persecution of the Huguenots.
 His father, John, was a successful merchant and banker, but died in 1767, leaving Puget's mother, Esther, with two sons and three daughters.
 In 1778, twelve-year-old Peter entered the navy as a midshipman and served on the following ships: